jenny-s51/patternfly-mcp/README.md

 ## MCP client configuration examples

 Most MCP clients use a JSON configuration that tells the client how to start this server.
 The server itself does not read that JSON; it only reads CLI flags and environment variables.
-Below are examples you can adapt to your MPC client.
+Below are examples you can adapt to your MCP client.

 ### Minimal client config (npx)